-The tender process for the main construction works at Dunkettle were received in late June 2020 and these are currently under review.
+Tenders for the main construction works at Dunkettle were received in late June 2020 and these are currently under review.
 We still anticipate Award of this construction Contract before the end of 2020.
-It is anticipated that sectional openings will take place from 2022, with final construction completion being reached in 2023.
-Overall, this pushes the completion date back by 12 months.
-Regular updates are issued in relation to progress on the Dunkettle Interchange Upgrade Scheme and other National Primary Road schemes in the general Cork area.
+We then anticipate that sectional openings of the works will take place from 2022 onwards with a maximum time period of 42 months allowed for construction.
+Regular updates are issued in relation to progress on the Dunkettle Interchange Upgrade Scheme and other National Primary Road Schemea in the general Cork Metropolitan area.
 These updates will continue to be issued as we progress through the advance works and main construction phases.
 (Sign up at: https://www.dunkettle.ie/newslettersignup).

-The specified time period for construction of the main works Contract is 42 months from the time of the confirmed start date.
+The maximum period allowed for construction of the main works Contract is 42 months from the time of the confirmed start date.

-- The construction of the link road taking traffic from the N8 (Lower Glanmire Road Outbound from Cork City) to the M8 (Dublin Motorway northbound).
+- The construction of a new Link road taking traffic from the N8 (Lower Glanmire Road outbound from Cork City) to the M8 (Dublin Motorway northbound).
 This free flow Link will allow this element of traffic to bypass the existing Dunkettle Interchange Roundabout completely.
 While the Link will be substantially complete by September 2020 it will only be opened to traffic following on from the Award of the main construction Contract – this is due to the fact that significant, ongoing Traffic Management measures will be required in association with this free flow Link until the main construction works themselves are advanced on the M8.
-Removing this traffic movement out of the interchange entirely will provide benefits not only to those using this route, but to all road users of the interchange by reducing the total volume of traffic to be accommodated through the interchange roundabout.
+Removing this traffic movement from the Interchange Roundabout entirely will provide obvious benefits to those using this route but will also benefit all Interchange Roundabout users by reducing the total volume of traffic to be accommodated through the Roundabout.